raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If the QR bit is not zero the message is not a DSO request or DSO unidirectional message.

 In a DSO response message the DNS Header QR bit MUST be one (QR=1).
-If the QR bit is not one the message is not a response message.
+If the QR bit is not one, the message is not a response message.

 In a DSO response message (QR=1) the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the DSO request message being responded to.